 How long will it take to settle my NC Personal Injury Case?

 The answer to this question depends on many factors.
 The more severe your injuries, the longer you will need to receive medical treatment for them.
 It is unwise to settle your case without including the cost of all your medical treatment: past, present and future.
 On average, NC Personal Injury Cases can take a year to settle without the need of going to trial.
 Trial will extend the time necessary to settle your case.
-The decision to pursue litigation should be discussed with a Raleigh Personal Injury Lawyer.
+The decision to pursue litigation should be discussed with a NC Personal Injury Lawyer (bodily injury attorney).

 What can I be compensated for?